 The General Data Protection Regulation and You

-- Clearly inform you that your personal data may be tracked and stored and/or shared with 3rd parties
+- Inform you in unambiguous terms that your personal data may be tracked and stored by a website and/or shared with 3rd parties

 - Safeguard your personal information to the highest degree when obtained

-- Educate about what specific information is being collected, how it’s used, and where it goes
+- Inform you about what specific information is being obtained, how it’s used, and where it goes

-- Define a retention rate of the data being stored, and, in some cases, how to delete it
+- Provide a definitive retention rate of the data being stored, and, in some cases, how to delete it

-- Fully anonymize any/all personal information or identifiable information where appropriate
+- Confirm that any/all personal information or identifiable information is pseudonymizated or fully anonymized where appropriate

 To help better understand the General Data Protection Regulation and it’s impact to the entirety of the Internet; it’s important to know about its predecessor, why it exists, and its benefits.
 Enter the Data Protection Directive (circa 1995).